CalvinNeo/CFortranTranslator/README.md

 |`f1a_flatmap(array, begin_iterator, end_iterator, lambda)`|return a vector of all elements mapped by function `lambda` in fortran/C++ order|

 ### variables
-1. variable names in fortran is **case-insensitive**, and their names will be translated into lower case.
+1. variable names in fortran are **case-insensitive**, and their names will be translated into lower case.
-2. variable names that conflicts with C++ keywords and std functions will be renamed with a `R_` surffix
+2. variable names that conflictswith C++ keywords and standard library functions will be renamed with a `R_` surfix

 #### common block